10 Tips on How to Afford Christmas as a Single Parent (on a Low Income)

 1. Put Tiny Amounts of Money Aside All Year Round

 It's actually quite surprising how quickly small change can add up.
-I once cashed in all the old change I had stashed away, and it totalled £129.
-Although that was probably collected over a fairly long period of time, it shows how much money you can have without realising.
+I once cashed in all the old changes I had stashed away, and it totalled £129.
+Although that was probably collected over a fairly long period of time, it shows how much money you can have without realizing.

 I also have a friend who saved all her two pound coins in a jar to spend on her son's birthday party.
 Saving just one two pound coin every week results in more than one hundred pounds per year, that you could spend on Christmas.

 The secret is to start saving your change very early on in the year so that you allow yourself to accumulate as much cash as possible.

 We live in an age of digital selling, so if you want to raise a one-off amount of money, sell something, or several things, that you no longer want.

 Facebook has become a huge platform for locally selling secondhand goods, and almost every area has its own pages where you can advertise and sell your stuff for free.
 You might not think it's worth anything, but for some people, it might be.
 Unwanted furniture for upcycling, classic toys that are no longer played with, kitchen gadgets you never use, clothes your children have grown out of, baby items, roller skates that are too small - sell it all and put the money towards your Christmas fund.